 Use the Modulator coarse tuning control to set the chromatic pitch center of the modulation.
-Use the tuning drop-down menu to select one of three tuning modes, which are described in the chart below.
+Use the tuning drop-down menu (selected by the blue icon next to the Tuning knob to select one of four tuning modes, which are described in the chart below.